-In this paper, we take a network-based approach to the re-identification task.
-Network data models [Goldenberg et al. (2009)] are applied in fields as diverse as genomic regulation in biology [Kanehisa and Goto (2000)] and the social geography of weblogs [Gopal (2007)].
-Traditionally, these networks have been modeled by the random networks of Erdös and Rényi (ER) [Erdös and Rényi (1959)].
-More recently, more complex structures have been suggested by Watts and Strogatz's (WS) [Watts and Strogatz (1998)] and Barabási and Albert's [Barabási and Albert (1999)] small-world and scale-free network structures (SF), respectively.
+Network data models [11] are applied in fields as diverse as genomic regulation in biology [1] and the social geography of weblogs [12].
+Traditionally, these graphs have been modeled by the random graphs of Erdös and Rényi (ER) [10].
+More recently, more complex structures have been suggested by Watts and Strogatz's (WS) [20] and Barabási and Albert's [2] small-world and scale-free network structures (SF), respectively.

-Each of these models is random - the models are generators for network structures under stochasticity - and each of the models may be 'fit', in the sense that each specifies parameters that are dependent upon the observed networked data.
-In fact: "the structural analysis of network graphs has traditionally been treated primarily as a descriptive task, as opposed to an inferential task, and the tools commonly used for such purposes derive largely from areas outside of 'mainstream' statistics" [Kolaczyk (2009)].
-Commonly, attention is focused on characterizing degree distributions or diameters [Newman, Barabsi and Watts (2006)] as opposed to parameter estimation or goodness-of-fit.
+Each of these models are random - the models are generators for network structures under stochasticity - and each of the models may be 'fit', in the sense that each specify parameters which are dependent upon the observed networked data.
+In fact: "the structural analysis of network graphs has traditionally been treated primarily as a descriptive task, as opposed to an inferential task, and the tools commonly used for such purposes derive largely from areas outside of 'mainstream' statistics" [17].
+Commonly, attention is focused on characterizing degree distributions or diameters [19] as opposed to parameter estimation or goodness-of-fit.